September

+and Virgos are born in September, with Virgos being born on September 1st through September 22nd and Libras September 23rd through September 30.

-September (from Latin septem, "seven") was originally the seventh of ten months in the oldest known Roman calendar, the calendar of Romulus c.
-750 BC, with March (Latin Martius) the first month of the year until perhaps as late as 451 BC.
+September (from Latin septem, "seven") was originally the seventh month in the oldest known Roman calendar, the calendar of Romulus c.
+750 BC, with March being (Latin Martius) the first month of the year until perhaps as late as 451 BC.
 After the calendar reform that added January and February to the beginning of the year, September became the ninth month but retained its name.
 It had 29 days until the Julian reform, which added a day.

-September events
+Events

 Ancient Roman observances for September include Ludi Romani, originally celebrated from September 12 to September 14, later extended to September 5 to September 19.
 In the 1st century BC, an extra day was added in honor of the deified Julius Caesar on 4 September.
 Epulum Jovis was held on September 13.
 Ludi Triumphales was held from September 18–22.
 The Septimontium was celebrated in September, and on December 11 on later calendars.
 These dates do not correspond to the modern Gregorian calendar.

-September was called "harvest month" in Charlemagne's calendar.
+September was called the "harvest month" in Charlemagne's calendar.
 September corresponds partly to the Fructidor and partly to the Vendémiaire of the first French republic.
 September is called Herbstmonat, harvest month, in Switzerland.
 The Anglo-Saxons called the month Gerstmonath, barley month, that crop being then usually harvested.

 In 1752, the British Empire adopted the Gregorian calendar.
 In the British Empire that year, September 2 was immediately followed by September 14.

 On Usenet, it is said that September 1993 (Eternal September) never ended.

+In the United States, September is one of the most common birth months (third most popular after August and July, which both have 31 days), as all but one Top 10 most common birthdays are in September, based on the National Center for Health Statistics statistics on births between 1994 and 2014.
+The most common birthday is September 9 (#1), least common is September 1 (#250).

-September in astronomy and astrology
+Astronomy and astrology

 The September equinox takes place in this month, and certain observances are organized around it.
 It is the Autumn equinox in the Northern Hemisphere, and the Vernal equinox in the Southern Hemisphere.
 The dates can vary from 21 September to 24 September (in UTC).

 September is mostly in the sixth month of the astrological calendar (and the first part of the seventh), which begins at the end of March/Mars/Aries.